Molecular communication in one-dimensional channels with active transport and crowding: Conclusion

 \section{Conclusion}

-In this paper, we have investigated how the active transport of information molecules affects molecular communication in a simple 1D model of molecular communication, proposed in \cite{sarkar2023efficacy}.
+In this paper, we have investigated how the active transport of molecules affects molecular communication in a simple 1D model of molecular communication, proposed in \cite{sarkar2023efficacy}.
 In this model, we assumed that the information is encoded in the time interval between two consecutive detection events at the receiver, $\tau_D$, which were transmitted from the transmitter with some known time interval distribution, $\tau_F$.
 We measured the efficacy of the molecular communication channel through the mutual information, $I(\tau_F;\tau_D)$, between $\tau_F$ and $\tau_D$ in two models of active transport.

 Our main conclusion is that the crowding of the molecules in the channel is the key driver of the efficacy.
-Only in the limit of rare firing events ($\tau_F \gg 1$) the active or passive nature of the communication channel becomes important.
+Only in the limit of rare firing events ($\tau_F \gg 1$), the active or passive nature of the communication channel becomes important.
 A striking example of this observation is shown in Fig.~\ref{fig:active}, which shows the transition of the joint probability distribution with the fraction of active particles, $f_a$.
-At $f_a\approx 0.1$, $I(\tau_F;\tau_D)$ starts to increase rapidly.
-The joint probability distribution at the transition point shows that $\tau_D = 1$ for almost all values of $\tau_F$.
-Such extreme distribution arises because of the effect of crowding and the resultant collective transport.
+Beyond a threshold value of $f_a$, the joint probability distribution at the transition point shows that $\tau_D = 1$ for almost all values of $\tau_F$ [Fig.~\ref{fig:active}b].
+Such an extreme distribution arises due to the effect of crowding and the resultant collective transport.
 At this $f_a$, the configurations are such that the channel gets crowded rapidly, and the particles can only move forward because of their excluded volume interactions.
-This interaction results in a single file movement where particles reach the receiver immediately after one another.
+This interaction results in a single-file movement, with particles reaching the receiver immediately after one another.